vendrhub/vendr-documentation/content/docs/payment-providers/stripe/1.0.0/stripe-checkout-onetime/getting-started/installation.md

 <message-box type="warn" heading="Before you upgrade">

-Before upgrading, it is always advisable to take a complete backup of your site/database, just in case.
+Before upgrading, it is always advisable to take a complete backup of your site/database.
 Every effort has been made to ensure that Vendr will upgrade gracefully, but there is always a risk that something may not install as expected.

 </message-box>